 Based on above data, we tried to segment all mailbox of the subscribers into eight different types.
-The knowledge of the various kinds of mailbox used can help in organising a successful email marketing program.
+The knowledge of the various type of mailbox used can help in organizing a successful email marketing program.
 An adequate knowledge of the audience who are reading your emails is needed beforehand for success along with other factors.
-Below are the different types of mailbox uses by subscribers:
+Below are the different type of mailboxes use by subscribers:

 This is a subscriber that loves reading the emails sent to him and makes sure to read each one of them.
 They usually do not have any promotional emails in their inbox as they are picky about what they subscribe.
 They only read 8% of your messages and are almost 6% of your total subscribers.

 They read emails which are of interest to them.
 They love to read emails.
 This group consists of 10% of your users, and they read around 23% of your emails.
 They do not read everything on their inbox and hence less picky on whom they subscribe.

 These subscribers always have an overloading inbox.
 They receive bulks of promotional emails, and they read a tiny amount of it, as they receive so many emails.
 They consist of 9% of your audience and read 25% of your emails.

 4. Engaged Secondary

 Engaged secondary subscribers are somewhat active.
 They read few emails which they receive in their inbox.
 This email address is given only to businesses for fear of spams and is not always used by the user.
 They account for 9% of your total subscribers and read only 13% of your emails.Overall email subscribers are distributed along 7 different mailboxes and open rate widely depend on… Click To Tweet